Why doesn’t anyone visit my website?

 If your web developer offers to expand his role to help you with those things after your website is launched, take care.

 At Kontrolit, we have specialist staff with different areas of expertise.
 Some are designers and developers – these are the people who create your website.
-Others are experts in search engine optimisation, content marketing and AdWords.
+Others are experts in search engine optimisation, content marketing and Google Ads.
 We also work with partners who are experts in social media and public relations.
 These people are more likely to be involved in helping your website become a success after it goes live.

 We all know a little bit about each other’s work, but none of us could do the others’ jobs with the same competence.